 However, it does not mean that China is a key player in the gold market.
 Why?
 Well, the annual gold demand and supply reported by the World Gold Council are only a tiny fraction of gold that is traded in London and New York, the largest market places for gold where the price of gold is formed.
 So, although the share of Chinese investors operating on these markets is unknown, we think that Western investors and Western institutions remain the key players in the gold market.

 Everyone knows that when the U.S. sneezes, the world catches a cold.
 However, the importance of China’s economy has been recently rising.
 One great example was 2015-2016 China’s stock market turbulence, which caused a decline in commodity and equity prices around the world, erasing more than $3 trillion in value from global stocks.
 The devaluation of yuan and the plunge in the Shanghai Stock Exchange during summer 2015 and later in January 2016, set off a global rout, pushing up the price of gold.
 However, as one can see in the chart below, there is no clear relationship between China’s stock market and the gold prices.

 Another important example was the initial phase of the coronavirus crisis, which pushed China, the world’s factory hub, into the, shaking the industrial foundations of the whole world.

 The key takeaway is that although China is an important player in the physical gold market, its impact on the gold prices discovery process remains limited.
 Gold is more sensitive to the American developments, such as fluctuations in the dollar’s value or in the level of U.S..

-We encourage you to learn more about the gold market – not only about the link between China and the yellow metal, but also how to successfully useand how to profitably trade it.
+We encourage you to learn more about the precious metals market – not only what is the link between China and gold, but also how to successfully useand how to profitably trade it.
 Great way to start is to sign up for our .
 If you’re not ready to subscribe yet and are not on our gold mailing list yet, we urge you to sign up.
 It’s free and if you don’t like it, you can easily unsubscribe.
 Back